 This is an excellent opportunity to network with your peers, as well as to gain significant new information and techniques for your next SCADA or PLC project.
 Although the emphasis of the course will be on practical industry topics highlighting recent developments, using case studies, the latest application of SCADA, PLC technologies, and fundamentals will be covered.

-Our focus is on the generic PLC and uses the open programming IEC 61131-3 standard.
+Our focus is on the generic programmable logic controllers (PLCs) and uses the open programming IEC 61131-3 standard.
 We will give you practical, up-to-date information on the application of PLC systems to the automation and process control industries.

 It is suitable for people who have little or no exposure to PLCs, but who expect to become involved in some or all aspects of PLC installation.
 You will get practical advice from experts in the field, to assist you to correctly plan, program, and install a PLC with a shorter learning curve and more confidence.